 For each year that an employee earns benefits with a company, she accrues benefits according to the following formula:

 Let’s break down those terms.
 An employee’s wage is his or her salary.
 The pay credit rate is the percentage of the employee’s wage that the employer provides in contributions.
-This is often between 5 and 8 percent.
+This is often between 5% and 8%.

 The account balance is what the employee has already accrued in benefits and earnings.
 The interest credit rate is a percentage the employer sets for growth of contributions over time.
 This could either be a fixed rate (5%, say), or a variable rate that’s tied to something else, like the interest rate on 30-year Treasury bonds.